Creating an installer for Visio with WiX

 </Component>

-This example above publishes an English stencil (id = guid of stencil, see below), named “StencilA.vss”, which should be made available under category “X Stencils” as “Stencil-A”.
+The example above publishes an English stencil (ID = GUID of stencil), named "StencilA.vss", which should be made available under the category "X Stencils" as "Stencil-A".
+The field values for Visio are as follows (refer to the above KB article):

-Attribut Value Example
+Attribute Value Example

 Id Fixed code For templates: {CF1F488D-8D6F-499C-A78D-026E1DF38100}